Roll up your sleeves: Kids' turn arrives for COVID-19 shots

+Hugs with friends.
+Birthday parties indoors.
+Pillow fights.
+School children who got their first COVID-19 shots Wednesday said these are the pleasures they look forward to as the U.S. enters a major new phase in fighting the pandemic.

-The U.S. enters a new phase Wednesday in its COVID-19 vaccination campaign, with shots now available to millions of elementary-age children in what health officials hailed as a major breakthrough after more than 18 months of illness, hospitalizations, deaths and disrupted education.
+Health officials hailed shots for kids aged 5 to 11 as a major breakthrough after more than 18 months of illness, hospitalizations, deaths and disrupted education.

+Kid-sized doses of the Pfizer-BioNTech vaccine cleared two final hurdles Tuesday — a recommendation from CDC advisers, followed by a green light from Dr. Rochelle Walensky, director of the Centers for Disease Control and Prevention.

+At a Decatur, Georgia, pediatrician’s office Wednesday, 10-year-old Mackenzie Olson took off her black leather jacket and rolled up her sleeve as her mother looked on.

+“I see my friends but not the way I want to.
+I want to hug them, play games with them that we don’t normally get to,” and have a pillow fight with her best friend, Mackenzie said after getting her shot at the Children’s Medical Group site.

-With the federal government promising enough vaccine to protect the nation’s 28 million kids ages 5-11, pediatricians’ offices, pharmacies, hospitals, schools and health clinics were poised to begin the shots after the final OK late Tuesday.
+With the federal government promising enough vaccine to protect the nation’s 28 million kids in this age group, pediatricians’ offices and hospitals began inoculating children, with schools, pharmacies and other locations planning to follow suit in the days ahead.

-“This is not going to be ‘The Hunger Games,’” said Dr. Allison Arwady, Chicago’s public health commissioner, referring to the chaotic early national rollout of adult vaccines nearly a year ago.
-Chicago expected to have nearly enough vaccine in just the first week for nearly half of its 210,000 school-aged children, and many more doses later on.

-“Our goal is to be ready, have a calm rollout,’’ Arwady said.

-Brian Giglio, 40 of Alexandria, Virginia, brought his 8-year-old son Carter in for vaccination Wednesday morning at Children’s National Hospital in Washington, D.C.
-The boy has Type 1 diabetes that puts him at risk for complications if he were to become infected.
+Brian Giglio, 40, of Alexandria, Virginia, brought his 8-year-old son, Carter, in for vaccination at Children’s National Hospital in Washington, D.C., where kids with underlying conditions got first dibs.
+Carter has Type 1 diabetes that puts him at risk for complications if he were to become infected.

 “Carter is the last in our house to get vaccinated and he was always the one that we had the most concern about,’’ Giglio said.
 “And so today is like a hallway pass for us to begin living life again and we couldn’t be more thankful to everybody that’s been involved in this process to helping us feel that freedom that we feel today.’’

+“I’m ready to trash it,” he said, though the CDC still recommends masks in schools and indoor public spaces where virus activity is high, even for the fully vaccinated.

-Cate Zeigler-Amon, 10, arrived with her mom and was first in line early Wednesday for a drive-through vaccination at Viral Solutions in Atlanta.
-The girl bounced around the car, her body hanging halfway out the window in excitement before the shot, which she broadcast live on her computer during morning announcements at her elementary school.
+Cate Zeigler-Amon, 10, was first in line Wednesday for a drive-through vaccination at Viral Solutions in Atlanta.
+The girl bounced around the car in excitement before the shot, which she broadcast live on her computer during morning announcements at her elementary school.

-Afterward, Cate said she was “very, very, very excited and very happy,” looking forward to eating inside a restaurant, hugging her friends, and celebrating her birthday indoors next month “instead of having a freezing cold outside birthday party.”
+Afterward, Cate said she was “very, very, very excited and very happy,” looking forward to hugging her friends and celebrating her birthday indoors next month “instead of having a freezing cold outside birthday party.”

-Kid-sized doses of the Pfizer-BioNTech vaccine cleared two final hurdles Tuesday — a recommendation from CDC advisers followed by a green light from Dr. Rochelle Walensky, director of the Centers for Disease Control and Prevention.

 “It feels like another important step on the journey to being able to vaccinate as many people as we can and put the pandemic to an end,’’ Arlia said.

-“There are children in the second grade who have never experienced a normal school year,” Walensky said.
-“Pediatric vaccination has the power to help us change all of that.”

-Thousands of pediatricians pre-ordered doses, and Pfizer began shipments soon after the Food and Drug Administration’s decision Friday to authorize emergency use.
-Pfizer said it expects to make 19,000 shipments totaling about 11 million doses in the next several days, and that millions more will be available to order on a weekly basis.

-The vaccine — one-third the dose given to older children and adults and administered with kid-sized needles — requires two doses three weeks apart, plus two more weeks for full protection to kick in.
+The vaccine — one-third the dose given to older children and adults and administered with kid-sized needles — requires two doses three weeks apart, plus two more weeks for full protection.
 That means children who get vaccinated before Thanksgiving will be covered by Christmas.

-“This is a big milestone for 5- to 11-year-olds because they make up nearly 40% of children under 18,” said Dr. Jennifer Shu, a Decatur, Georgia, pediatrician, who received her first shipment Tuesday morning.

-Hannah Hause, a Colorado mother of four children ages 2, 5, 7 and 8, is among those not in any rush.
-She’s vaccinated but wants more time to see how the child vaccines play out and are studied in the larger childhood population.
+Hannah Hause, a Colorado mother of four children ages 2, 5, 7 and 8, is among them.
+She’s vaccinated but wants to see how the child vaccines play out and are studied in the larger childhood population.

-“It’s not studied long-term.
-It just makes me nervous because that’s my whole world,” she said of her children.

 Government authorities said pediatricians and family doctors, whom parents depend on to give routine childhood vaccinations, could help build trust.

-Dr. Ada Stewart, a Black family physician in Columbia, South Carolina, works at a clinic for underserved patients that has been giving COVID-19 shots to grandparents, parents and teens and said she’s ready to add younger children to the mix.
+Dr. Ada Stewart, a Black family physician in Columbia, South Carolina, who works at a clinic for underserved patients, said she’s ready to start vaccinating younger children.
 She’s seen the toll the virus has taken on them — not just in family illness and death but with school disruptions, slipping grades and mental strain.

 School closures throughout the pandemic have disproportionately burdened children of color, widening academic gaps and worsening mental health, according to data presented Tuesday to CDC advisers.
-That data showed more than 2,000 COVID-related school closures in just the first two months of the current school year.
-Advocates say getting school-aged kids vaccinated will reduce those disruptions.
+It showed more than 2,000 COVID-related school closures in just the first two months of the current school year.

 But Stewart thinks demand for kids’ shots will be mixed.